dstdev/awesome-hpc/README.md

 [High Performance Computing (HPC)](https://en.wikipedia.org/wiki/Supercomputer) most generally refers to the practice of aggregating computing power in a way that delivers much higher performance than one could get out of a typical desktop computer or workstation in order to solve large problems in science, engineering, or business.

-This is a repository of [Free](https://en.wikipedia.org/wiki/Free_software) and Non-Free tools for use in HPC.
+This is a repository of [Free](https://en.wikipedia.org/wiki/Free_software) and Non-Free tools and resources for use in HPC.